meyayl/docker-overlayfs-mount/README.md

 Create a fuse-overlayfs mount, merging the content of a read only source, and a read/write source folder.

-It is based on alpine linux, uses fuse3 from the edge repository, is compiled from fuse-overlayfs sources and leverages s6-overlay's SIGTERM handling to achieve clean fuse-overlayfs unmounts when the container is stopped.
+It is based on alpine linux with fuse3, is compiled from fuse-overlayfs sources and leverages s6-overlay's SIGTERM handling to achive clean fuse-overlayfs unmounts when the container is stopped.

 See for further details on fuse-overlaysfs: https://github.com/containers/fuse-overlayfs